 Figure X-XX.
-Swashbuckle UI testing the Catalog/Items API method
+Swashbuckle UI testing the Catalog/Items API method url>/swagger/ui, but in figure X-XX you can also see how you can test any specific API method.

 In the following figure X-XX is the Swagger JSON metadata generated from the eShopOnContainer microservice (which is really what the tools use underneath) when you test it and request the <yourroot-url>/swagger/v1/swagger.json URL using the convenient Postman tool.